heroalone/Garfield/README.md

 ## Q & A <a name="Q_A"></a>

-- I'm sure all the perl modules are installed sucessfully, but still got `Can't locate *.pm in @INC` error.
+- Q: I'm sure all the perl modules are installed sucessfully, but still got `Can't locate *.pm in @INC` error.

-  We tried to add the module PATH into your system, obvioursly it's failed, please try to:
+  A: We tried to add the module PATH into your system, obvioursly it's failed, please try to:
   1) add `use lib '/path/to/your/module/directory';` into Garfield file under `use strict;`;
   2) add the path into @INC with `echo 'export PERL5LIB=$PERL5LIB:/path/to/Garfield/lib' >> ~/.bashrc` and `source ~/.bashrc `;
   3) or simply to run it by specifying the library path with `-I` parameter, try: ```perl -I /path/to/Garfield/lib /path/to/Garfield/Garfiled Gene -h ```